 When can these powers be used?

 These types of Powers of Attorney are ‘enduring’ because the authority will continue after you lose the capacity to make your own decisions.

-People normally choose to have the power only come into effect after they lose decision making capacity decision making capacity is required before any powers can be exercised.
+People normally choose to have the power only come into effect after they lose decision making capacity, but you may elect to have the powers commence immediately, or once a medical practitioner declares in writing that you no longer have decision making capacity.

 What about decisions relating to my health and medical treatment?

 The Medical Treatment Planning and Decisions Act 2016 allows for the Appointment of Medical Treatment Decision Makers, who will be empowered to make medical treatment decisions for you if you are unable to make decisions about treatment yourself (either temporarily or permanently).
 You can appoint more than one person to be your Medical Treatment Decision Maker, but the appointment on a preferential basis and only one person can act at a time.

 The types of decisions that your Medical Treatment Decision Maker is authorised to make include continuing or ceasing existing medical treatment, consenting to new medical treatment or emergency medical treatment, and includes dental treatment as well as mental health treatment.

 It is important that the person or persons whom you appoint to make medical treatment decisions on your behalf have a clear understanding of your preferences and values.
 Having discussions about medical treatment, and in particular end of life care, may be challenging and confronting for some, but may help to reduce the stress placed on your Medical Treatment Decision Makers when the time comes.